| Edmond Winchester Rucker was

 In 1863 Rucker's Battalion was combined with the 12th Battalion to form Rucker's Legion and was attached to Forrest's Cavalry Corps of the Army of Tennessee.
 By late 1863 and the Battle of Chickamauga, Rucker had been promoted to Colonel.
 In 1864, he was transferred to Mississippi and given command of a brigade of Tennessee Cavalry in Brigadier General James Chalmer's Division of Forrest's new cavalry command.
 He led forces at the battles of Brice's Crossroads on June 10, 1864 and Tupelo on July 14, 1864, where he was wounded twice.

 After returning to duty, Rucker was given command of another cavalry brigade which he led in General John Bell Hood's invasion of Tennessee.
 During the Battle of Nashville, Rucker was shot in the arm and captured; his arm was amputated by Union surgeons.
-Although he was never commissioned as a General, he was termed a Brigadier General due to his command of a brigade.
+He was imprisoned at Johnson's Island, Ohio; Gen. Nathan Bedford Forrest arranged a prisoner exchange for him and Rucker rejoined the army.
+He was with Forrest's company at the surrender in Gainesville on May 9, 1865.

 In 1869 he moved to Alabama where he became president of Salem, Marion & Memphis Railroad; president of Birmingham Compress and Warehouse Co., vice president of Sloss Iron and Steel Company; vice-president and director of Alabama National Bank; and vice-president of American Coal Company.